A fake Apple charging cable has been developed that could allow attackers to trick their way into a victim's devices.

 Security researcher Mike Grover, also known as MG, has developed a fake Lightning-esque cable similar to those used to charge up iPhones that he says could be use to hijack a laptop or PC just by plugging in.

 When plugged into a Linux, Mac or Windows computer, and connected via Wi-Fi, the O.MG Cable can give a hacker full control over the system, allowing them to carry out commands remotely.
+Yet another new challenge for antivirus software.

 - Best iPhone antivirus app of 2019